Daikin Park: Other events

 The stadium also is the host of the Houston College Classic college baseball tournament, part of the winter fan festival held in February.
-The tournament features local schools the University of Houston and Rice University every year, a pair of major conference schools, alternating between Big 12 members University of Texas at Austin, Texas Tech University, Baylor University and SEC member Texas A&M University, as well as two other teams from around the country.
+The tournament features local schools the University of Houston and Rice University every year, a pair of major conference schools, alternating between Big 12 members Texas Tech University and Baylor University and SEC members University of Texas at Austin and Texas A&M University, as well as two other teams from around the country.

 On May 9, 2015, Canelo Alvarez fought James Kirkland in the first boxing match fought in the stadium.
 Alvarez defeated Kirkland via knockout in the third round.

 The University of Houston–Downtown also holds their commencement ceremony in Daikin Park.

 Minute Maid Park hosted a cricket match on November 11, 2015, the second in a series of three Cricket All-Stars matches played by retired greats of the game.
 Shane Warne's Warne's Warriors clinched the series 2–0.
 Keeping with the naming conventions from the previous match at Minute Maid Park, the ends were named after Nolan Ryan and José Cruz, two players that have their numbers retired by the Astros.

 On January 30, 2017, the stadium hosted Super Bowl Opening Night for Super Bowl LI at nearby NRG Stadium.

 From 2017 until 2020, the park hosted the final rounds of the Houston leg of the FIRST Championship.
 To avoid damaging the field while the Astros were in season, the competition fields were built on a stage over the infield dirt between first and third base.